ccarvel/digitalscholarship/step_1a_azure.md

 </p>

-To create a service account, first click on the blue **Create Resources** button.
+To create a service account, first click on the green **Create Resources** button.
 This will lead to a page where you select resources that looks somewhat like this:

 <p align="center">
 <img alt="Create Azure resource" src="https://github.com/ccarvel/handprint/raw/master/.graphics/03_azure_ai_machine.png">